luser-dr00g/pcomb/README.md

 `bind`ing the parser to an operator.
 The operator will be used to transform the value portion returned by a successful parse.

 Parsers can be combined into a choice with the `either` or `ANY` combinators.
 Parsers can be combined into a sequence with the `then` or `SEQ` combinators.
 Two variants of `then` will delete the result from the left hand parser (`xthen`) or delete the result from the right hand parser (`thenx`).
-The special combinator `into` will make the result from the left hand parser available to the right hand parser (and importantly to its `bind`ed operator, if it has one) by defining the value in the right hand parser's environment with a specified key.
+The special sequencing combinator `into` will make the result from the left hand parser available to the right hand parser (and importantly to its `bind`ed operator, if it has one) by defining the value in the right hand parser's environment with a specified key.

 The `ANY` and `SEQ` combinators take advantage of the fact that a combinator whose signature is `parser function( parser, parser )` is naturally compatible with `object function( object, object )` and so it can be treated as a binary operator function for use with `fold_list()` or `fold_array()`.
 The implementation for these mirrors the implementation of the `LIST()` macro which folds over an array using `cons` as the binary operator (since `list` is also compatible with `object`).

 A few combinators provide optional repetitions. `maybe` succeeds if its child parser matches 0 or 1 times. `many` succeeds if its child parser matches 0 or more times.